oneoaas-golib/bosun/docs/definitions.md

 ### Types available in Templates
 Since templating is based on Go's template language, certain types will be returned.
 Understanding these types can help you construct richer alert notifications.

+#### Action
+An Action is an object that represents actions that people do on an incident.
+It has the following fields:

+ * User: a string of the username for the person that took the action
+ * Message: a string of an optional message that a user added to the action when taking it
+ * Time: a time.Time object representing the time the action it was taken
+ * ActionType: an int representing the type of action.
+The values and their strings are:
+   * 0: "none"
+   * 1: "Acknowledged"
+   * 2: "Closed"
+   * 3: "Forgotten"
+   * 4: "ForceClosed"
+   * 5: "Purged"
+   * 6: "Note"

 #### Event
 An Event represent a change in the [severity state](/usage#severity-states) within the [duration of an incident](/usage#the-lifetime-of-an-incident).
 When an incident triggers, it will have at least one event.
 An Event contains the following fields